-However, brittle or cracked shingles, clogged gutters, ice dams and animal nests can also be early indicators that ceiling water damage is occurring.
+However, brittle or cracked shingles, clogged gutters, ice dams, and animal nests can also be early indicators of ceiling water damage.

 Ceiling Water Stains

-Therefore, ceiling water stains are one of the most common signs of ceiling water damage and can be found anywhere in the home where water damage has occured.
+Therefore, ceiling water stains are one of the most common signs of ceiling water damage and can be found anywhere in the home where the water damage has occurred.

 A dripping ceiling is one of the most telling signs of ceiling water damage.
-However, slow drips in unpopular areas of the home, such as attics or spare rooms, can go weeks or months without detection.
+However, slow drips in unpopular home areas, such as attics or spare rooms, can go weeks or months without detection.

 If you discover a dripping ceiling, find the water source and stop the drip as soon as possible.
-If you’re unable to find the source of the leak without the help of a professional, place a bucket under the affected area to capture the drip and prevent further damage until help has arrived.
+If you cannot find the leak’s source without a professional’s help, place a bucket under the affected area to capture the drip and prevent further damage until help has arrived.

 Peeling Plaster and Paint

-Peeling paint and plaster is an indicator that severe water damage has occurred to the ceiling.
-With enough prolonged moisture, paint and plaster will peel back and expose the plywood, ceiling joists or roofing material above.
+Peeling paint and plaster are indicators that severe water damage has occurred to the ceiling.
+With enough prolonged moisture, paint and plaster will peel back and expose the plywood, ceiling joists, or roofing material above.

 Wet paint and plaster are also susceptible to mold growth, so you may find that peeled paint is harboring mold on the underside.